Self-Driving-Car-NDegree-M-Russo/CarND-P2-Traffic-Sign-Classifier/writeup.md

 Given its "density", the model was trained on an AWS GPU instance, leading to a final accuracy of 93.9%, in a time of almost 12 minutes.

-While satusfactory from a project's perspective, I think it's fair to say that the accuracy shown against the training dataset is still fairly better (surpassing 96% in few runs), whcih means that probably steps can still be taken to improve the resiliency of the design.
+While satusfactory from a project's perspective, I think it's fair to say that the accuracy shown against the training dataset is still fairly better (surpassing 96% in few runs), which means that probably steps can still be taken to improve the resiliency of the design.

 ---